henrinormak/Heimdall/README.md

 use_frameworks!
 ```

+### Carthage (unconfirmed)

+As the `Heimdall.xcodeproj` produces a dynamic framework, Heimdall should function properly with Carthage.
+This has not been confirmed.

 ### Subproject

 As Heimdall makes use of `CommonCrypto` and has it wrapped in a pseudo-module, the easiest way to use Heimdall is to include the entire project as a subproject in your workspace.